 This enormous system is the fourth largest body of water in all of Europe, offering bountiful opportunity to explore its pristine lakes and rivers.
 In fact, it’s sometimes called the Paradise of Paddlers by natives.
 That’s not to say it’s overcrowded, though; this is an ideal location if you want to feel like you’re truly at the edge of the world.
 Wilderness camping on one of the many islands of the Lake Saimaa system is a must.

 Spring is the ideal time to visit if you want a chance to view the area’s native wildlife up close.
 WildCanoe in eastern Finland serves the area with kayak tours and rentals and can provide information as to the best routes in this vast system, including suitable itineraries for half-day, day, and longer trips.
 There’s no charge to enter the lake itself.
+If you want to go on a guided tour, you can click here to book through GetYourGuide.

 3. Bohuslän, Sweden